antonfirsov/docs/2018/09-Sep/ef-core-2-2-preview2/ef-core-2-2-preview2.md

 PM> Install-Package Microsoft.EntityFrameworkCore.SqlServer -Version 2.2.0-preview2-tbd
 ```

+The Cosmos DB provider and the Spatial extension ship as separate new NuGet packages.
+We explain how to get started with them in the respective feature descriptions.

+For a more detailed explanation of the setup process see [Installing Entity Framework Core in our documentation](https://docs.microsoft.com/ef/core/get-started/install/).

-### What is new in this preview?
+## What is new in this preview?

-- Collections of owned entities

-- Tagged queries
+As we explained in [our roadmap annoucement](https://github.com/aspnet/Announcements/issues/308) back in June, there will be a large number of bug fixes (you can see the list of issues fixed so far [here](https://github.com/aspnet/EntityFrameworkCore/issues?q=is%3Aissue+milestone%3A2.2.0+is%3Aclosed+label%3Aclosed-fixed) but only a relatively small number of major new features in EF Core 2.2.

+Here are the most important new features:

-## New EF Core provider for Cosmos DB
+### New EF Core provider for Cosmos DB
 TO-DO
-### Get started
+#### Limitations
 TO-DO

+## Spatial extensions for SQL Server and SQLite
+TO-DO
 ### Limitations
 TO-DO

-## New EF Core spatial extensions for SQL Server and SQLite
+**Important: Spatial support and the Cosmos DB provider are large feature that expose a lot of new functionality and APIs.
+In order to make sure we get them right, we need to go through an iterative process in which your feedback is critical.
+On the other hand, the release schedule of EF Core 2.2 is tied other important products.
+If by the time we ship EF Core 2.2 we have reasons to believe that the spatial extensions or the Cosmos DB provider aren't ready, we will consider delaying them.**

+### Collections of owned entities
 TO-DO

-### Get started
+### Tagged queries
 TO-DO

-### Limitations
-TO-DO
+## Provider compatibility
+Although we have setup testing to make sure that existing providers will continue to work with EF Core 2.2, there might be unexpected problems and we welcome users and provider writers to report compatibility issues in [our issue tracker](https://github.com/aspnet/entityframeworcore/issues/new).

 ## What comes next?

-We are still working in some additional features for EF Core 2.2, like reverse engineering of views into query types, as well as additional bug fixing.
+We are still working in some additional features for EF Core 2.2, like reverse engineering of views into query types, as well as additional bug fixes.
+We are planning on releasing EF Core 2.2 in the last calendar quarter of 2018.

 A lot of our efforts are going currently going into our next major release, EF Core 3.0, including improvements in our LINQ implementation.

-As we explained in [our roadmap annoucement](https://github.com/aspnet/Announcements/issues/308) back in June, we are planning on releasing EF Core 2.2 in the last calendar quarter of 2018, and EF Core 3.0 next year.

-For the Cosmos DB provider and Spatial extensions, the release dates are not currently tied to either 2.2 or 3.0, but will depend on when we believe we have achieved the quality and feature set.
+Our team will also soon start working on making Entity Framework 6 work on .NET Core 3.0.

 ## Thank you!